ke1vinaguilar/SIEM-Lab/README.md

 Select “Add inbound rule”:  <br />
 <img src="https://i.imgur.com/S4Q8RPH.png" height="80%" width="80%" alt="SIEM Lab Steps"/> <br />
 -Under “Destination port ranges” type in “*” for anything <br />
--Under “Protocol” select “Anything” and under “Action” select “Allow” <br />
+-Under “Protocol” select “Anything” <br />
+-Under “Action” select “Allow” <br />
 -Under “Priority” type in “100” <br />
 -Name the inbound security rule “DANGER_ANY_IN” and then select “Add” <br />
 *this is going to allow all traffic from the internet into our virtual machine* <br />